Women's Adventure Travels

 Korvne conducted her first major research project in Rwanda.
 She looked into the shift of gender roles that occurred after the Rwandan genocide.
 Post-genocide, approximately 75% of Rwandan men were dead or imprisoned.
 Women had to take over essential jobs and political positions, and it caused a shift in mindset that contributed to gender equality.

 The genocide, Korvne says, has left a “heavy presence” that hangs over Rwanda.
 However, she says, “People were really open to talking about it.”
 Through interviews and interactions, she learned more about the issue’s complexity and how it affects individuals.
 She learned about the gendered mindset shift.

 Although she doesn’t see Rwanda as a “feminist utopia,” she commends its progress since the beginning of reconstruction in 2001.
-She notes how proud the Rwandan people are; their capital, Kigali, is exceptionally organized and cosmopolitan, and their Parliament has a higher percentage of female deputies than any other in the world.
+She notes how proud the Rwandan people are; their capital, Kigali, is exceptionally organized and cosmopolitan.
+Their Parliament has a higher percentage of female deputies than any other in the world.

 Women’s Empowerment in India

 After Rwanda, Korvne went to India to work with local women.
 She sought a locally-run endeavor, and she ended up helping an ASHA worker in a rural village.
-ASHA, or accredited social health activists, workers provide prenatal care, child delivery services, and sex education.
+ASHA, or accredited social health activists, provides prenatal care, child delivery services, and sex education.

 Korvne and the ASHA worker ran two "Girls Clubs."
-One was an extracurricular space for young girls and the other provided information on feminine care to older girls and women.
-After a month and a half, Korvne became the manager for the village health center.
+One was an extracurricular space for young girls, and the other provided information on feminine care to older girls and women.
+After a month and a half, Korvne became the manager of the village health center.
 She helped the Indian government in their immense efforts to bring pertinent information to rural women.